9 Tips On How To Maintain Common Home Appliances

 Refrigerator coils are a critical component of a fridge that keeps things cool no matter how warm it is in the kitchen.
 The second law of thermodynamics at its most basic states that when there are two things of different temperatures close to each other, the hotter surface cools down, and the cooler surface warms up.

 The coils on your refrigerator are pumped with a cooling gas which soaks up the heat in the refrigerator and freezer, resulting in a nice cold inside.
-If the coils are packed with dirt, dust, or peh air, this makes the process a lot harder than it needs to be.
+Dirt, dust, or pet hair packed into the coils make the process much harder than necessary.
 To help your fridge stay frigid, be sure to clean the coils at least once per year.

 Air Conditioning Maintenance